Towards Automatic Threat Detection: A Survey of Advances of Deep Learning within X-ray Security Imaging: Machine Learning Approaches in X-ray Security Imaging

 \subsection{Object Segmentation}

-One of the crucial steps for accurate object classification in conventional image understanding is the precise object segmentation.
-The rest of the section explores various segmentation techniques presented in the literature.
+This section explores various segmentation techniques presented in the literature.
 Early work in the field \cite{Paranjape1998, Sluser1999} investigates simplistic pixel-based segmentation with a fixed absolute threshold and region grouping.
-Subsequent work, on the other hand, focuses more on pre-segmentation via nearest neighbour, overlapping background removal and final classificaiton \cite{Singh2004, Ding2006, Lu2006}.
+Subsequent work, on the other hand, focuses more on pre-segmentation via nearest neighbour, overlapping background removal and final classification \cite{Singh2004, Ding2006, Lu2006, Heitz2010, Kechagias-Stamatis2017}.